MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/run-program.md

 ## Start from a project

-You can run a C# project or *.csproj* file if it's a runnable program.
+You can run a C# project (*.csproj* file) if it's a runnable program.
 If the project contains a C# file with a `Main` method, and its output is an executable or *.exe* file, it will probably run if it builds successfully.
 Newer versions of C# don't require a `Main` method; instead, program executions starts with top-level statements.
 See [Programs without Main methods](/dotnet/csharp/fundamentals/program-structure/top-level-statements).
+If a project has no `Main` method and no top-level statements, then it might be a class library.
+If so, it's not runnable on its own, but it can be referenced by other projects.

 1. If your program code is already in a Visual Studio project, open the project.
 To do so, you can double-click or tap on the *.csproj* file in Windows File Explorer, or choose **Open a project** in Visual Studio, browse to find the *.csproj* file, and select the file.